 - Reviewing, approving and monitoring the School Improvement Plan.

-Throughout we are supported by the Local Authority’s Governor Support Service who offer help, advice and training.
 For more information about becoming a school governor, please contact the Chair of Governors via the school office to see if there are any vacancies.